hsemple/QGIS_Tutorials/source/attribute_spatial.rst

 ArcGIS Online has simplified the process of table joining for people using this platform for GIS.
 To join a table using ArcGIS Online, follow the steps below:

-1. Upload both the Michigan shapefile and the Covid19 datsset saved as a CSV to ArcGIS Online.
+1. Upload both the Michigan county shapefile and the Covid19 datsaset that you used earlier to ArcGIS Online.
 When uploading the CSV file, upload as Table.

 .. image:: img/table_join1_arcgisonline.png